bestia-dev/dropbox_backup_to_external_disk_1/README.md

 Can I recognize that a directory is moved or renamed?
 This is common and should be super fast.
 If most of the files in the directory are equal it means, that it is moved/renamed.
 Then a new `compare` will show if there are smaller differences.
+When full list and sync, the termion return error for the download task.
+If I use sync_only, there is no error.
+I think that something is set in termion and later when it sets again the same it errors.

 ## cargo crev reviews and advisory